ser-dialest/GifTastic/README.md

 There is also an input field that allows the user to input Pokemon he or she wants to see.
 As mentioned before, this is a site for viewing Pokemon, so it will first check to see if what has been entered is, in fact, a Pokemon.
+(Of course, I can't control what GIFs GIPHY think has to do with the keyword!)
 If it is, a new button will be created in the color of the primary type of that Pokemon, which will have all the functionality of the pre-existing buttons.

 Colors and formatting inspired by the Pokemon Ruby Summary Screen.

+Should be mobile friendly!